vineet005/project-euler-solutions/README.md

 This repository contains my curated and well‑structured Java solutions to selected Project Euler problems.
 All solutions are stored inside a single `src` folder, and each file includes a `main` method so it can be run independently.
 Every solution is written with clean code, mathematical reasoning, and optimized logic.

+**In the repoitory's commit message and class names, Difficulty means Level.**

 ---

 ## 📂 Project Structure